sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 > learn scientific applications, apply optimization techniques for their chosen architectures, and compete in a non-stop,
 > 48-hour challenge at the SC conference to complete a real-world scientific workload,
 > showing off their HPC knowledge for conference attendees and judges."

+One of the students starting this club participated in the sc18 Student Cluster Competition at their community college.
+They are eager to help another team do the same this fall in Denver, Colorado.